IslamTayeb/spotify-clustering/README.md

 ### 5. Added GPT Lyric Classification
 Sentence transformers (BGE-M3, E5) only separated songs by language, not content.
 GPT-5-mini with a carefully designed prompt extracts parallel emotional dimensions (valence, arousal, moods) plus lyric-unique features (explicit content, narrative style, theme).

-### 6. Result: 30-Dim Interpretable Vector
+### 6. Result: 32-Dim Interpretable Vector
-The final architecture produces a 30-dimensional vector where:
+The final architecture produces a 32-dimensional vector where:
 - Every dimension has a human-readable name
 - Clustering happens directly on these features (no PCA)
 - Results can be explained: "These songs cluster together because they're all high-energy, aggressive, electronic tracks with themes of struggle"

+### 7. Added Acoustic/Electronic + Timbre (30 → 32 dims)
+**Problem discovered:** Jazz and osu/electronic game music were clustering together—both are instrumental, but the model couldn't distinguish acoustic instruments from synthesizers.

+**Solution:** Added two dimensions:
+- `acoustic_electronic`: Separates acoustic (jazz, classical) from electronic (synths, game music)
+- `timbre_brightness`: Distinguishes dark/mellow sounds from bright/crisp production

 ---